Useful-Innovation/gobox/readme.md

 databases:                        # str/array, can be omitted
     - foo
 provision:                        # all or some can be omitted
-    always:                       # str/array, will run every 'up' as user
+    always:                       # array, will run every 'up' as user
     - "do stuff"
-    always_root:                  # str/array, will run every 'up' as root
+    always_root:                  # array, will run every 'up' as root
     - "do stuff"
-    provision:                    # str/array, will run on first 'up' or explicit provision as user
+    provision:                    # array, will run on first 'up' or explicit provision as user
     - "do stuff"
-    provision_root:               # str/array, will run on first 'up' or explicit provision as root
+    provision_root:               # array, will run on first 'up' or explicit provision as root
     - "do stuff"
 ```